CPPO: Contrastive Perception Policy Optimization for VLM Agents: Method

-Not all tokens in an output are equally dependent on perceptual input.
-For example, interpreting ``the base is 10 cm'' relies on visual info, whereas solving {``$x^2 + 2x + 1 = 0$''} or recalling that ``the angles of a triangle sum to 180\textdegree'' can be performed independently of the image.
-Applying CPL uniformly across all tokens may lead to excessive regularization and destabilize the training.
-To handle this issue, we propose a mechanism to selectively identify perception-dependent tokens within each trajectory using model's own output distribution.
-By applying CPL only to these tokens, the model is guided to be sensitive to relevant visual info, while maintaining stability for general reasoning.
+where $\tau > 0$ is a temperature hyperparameter.
+Minimizing this loss encourages the anchor distribution to remain close to the positive view while being pushed away from the negative view, thereby explicitly enforcing perceptual improvement in a fully unsupervised manner without relying on CoT annotations.

-\begin{proposition}[\textbf{Entropy increase as a proxy for perception dependence}] (Proof in the supplementary materials) Let $I$ denote the original image, $I^{-}$ a perturbed variant that removes query-relevant perceptual information, and $\mathbf{o}_i$ the {$i$th} sequence of tokens generated by the policy when conditioned on $I$.
-The increase in entropy of a token $o_{i,t} \in \mathbf{o}_i$, when the policy is conditioned on $I^{-}$ rather than $I$, serves as a proxy for the degree to which the policy model associates $o_{i,t}$ with the query-relevant visual content of $I$.
-This increase is calculated as follows:
+\textbf{Perception Token Detection.} Not all tokens in an output are equally dependent on perceptual input.
+For example, interpreting ``the base is 10 cm'' relies on visual information, whereas solving ``$x^2 + 2x + 1 = 0$'' or recalling that ``the angles of a triangle sum to $180^{\circ}$'' can be performed independently of the image.
+Applying CPL uniformly across all tokens may lead to excessive regularization and destabilize training.
+Therefore, we introduce a mechanism to selectively identify perception-dependent tokens using the model’s own output distribution, and apply CPL only to these tokens.

-\end{proposition} For each token in the $i$th generated sequence of tokens $\{o_{i,1}, \dots, o_{i,T}\}$, the predictive entropy of the model at position $t$ is defined as:
+\begin{proposition}[\textbf{Entropy increase as a proxy for perception dependence}] (Proof in Appendix \ref{appendix:proof-vision-entropy}) Let $I$ denote the original image, $I^{-}$ a perturbed variant that removes query-relevant perceptual information, and $\mathbf{o}_i$ a sequence of tokens generated by the policy when conditioned on $I$.
+The increase in entropy of a token $o_{i,t} \in \mathbf{o}_i$, when the policy is conditioned on $I^{-}$ rather than $I$, serves as a proxy for the degree to which the policy associates $o_{i,t}$ with the query-relevant visual content of $I$.
+The increase is calculated as:

-where $\mathcal{V}$ denotes the vocabulary.
-This entropy measures the level of uncertainty in predicting the next token based on the input query and image.
+\end{proposition} For token $o_{i,t}$, the predictive entropy is defined as: